Metro Transit (Madison): History

-In December 2023 the Monona city council voted to join the Metro Transit network with a future branch of the C route slated to serve the suburb as well as opening stops along the existing G and L routes that had little or no service through Monona, this replaced the Monona Express commuter service.
+In December 2023 the Monona city council voted to join the Metro Transit network, Metro extended peak hour weekday service on Route 38 as well as opening stops along the existing G and L routes that previously did not serve the village.
+This replaced the Monona Express commuter service.

 On September 22, 2024, Metro Transit launched its first bus rapid transit line, Rapid Route A, to replace a core east–west bus route.
 Various city and regional governments had studied bus rapid transit and other high-capacity systems, including light rail, to serve the Madison area as early as the 1980s, but did not begin formal planning of a bus rapid transit system until 2011.